Uxbridge, Massachusetts

-Uxbridge is a town in Worcester County, Massachusetts, United States, first colonized in 1662 and incorporated in 1727.
-It was originally part of the town of Mendon, and named for the Earl of Uxbridge.
-The town is located 36 mi southwest of Boston and 15 mi south-southeast of Worcester, at the midpoint of the Blackstone Valley National Historic Park.
-The historical society notes that Uxbridge is the "Heart of The Blackstone Valley" and is also known as "the Cradle of the Industrial Revolution".
-Uxbridge was a prominent Textile center in the American Industrial Revolution.
-Two of its Quakers served as national leaders in the American anti-slavery movement.
-Uxbridge "weaves a tapestry of early America".
+Uxbridge, a town in Worcester County, Massachusetts, was incorporated in 1727 from a part of Mendon, and named for the Earl of Uxbridge.
+The town is located 36 mi southwest of Boston and 15 mi south-southeast of Worcester.
+The historical society says Uxbridge is the "Heart of The Blackstone Valley" and a “Cradle of the Industrial Revolution".
+Uxbridge, an early Textile center in the American Industrial Revolution, became a rural hub in the abolition movement.
+Uxbridge has a credible claim as an early incubator of the American woolen industry.

-Indigenous Nipmuc people near "Wacentug" or “Waentug” (river bend), deeded land to 17th-century settlers.
-Uxbridge reportedly granted rights to America's first colonial woman voter, Lydia Taft, and approved Massachusetts first women jurors.
-The first hospital for mental illness in America was reportedly established here.
+Sachems of the Nipmuc deeded land to 17th-century settlers.
+Uxbridge history claims a first colonial woman voter, Lydia Taft, and Massachusetts’ first women jurors.
+The first private hospital for mental illness was here.
 Deborah Sampson posed as an Uxbridge soldier, and fought in the American Revolution.
-A 140-year legacy of manufacturing military uniforms and clothing began with 1820 power looms.
-Uxbridge became famous for woolen cashmeres.
+A 140-year legacy of manufacturing military uniforms, cashmeres and clothing began with 1820 power looms.
 "Uxbridge Blue", was the first US Air Force Dress Uniform.
-BJ's Wholesale Club distribution warehouse is a major employer today.

-Uxbridge had a population of 14,162 at the 2020 United States census.
+In 2026, BJ's Wholesale Club, Amazon, and other distribution centers reflect the transformation of the towns economy from historic textile looms to modern logistics.
+World Atlas named Uxbridge to a list of top places to live in Massachusetts Uxbridge had a population of 14,162 at the 2020 United States census.